ghb24/NECI_STABLE/docs/neci/input/logging.rst

 Currently the 2-RDMs can only be calculated for closed shell systems.
 However, calculation of the 1-RDM only, and the following diagonalisation is set up for either open shell or closed shell systems.

+The theory behind the calculation of the RDMs can be found in my (Deidre's) thesis (Chapter 7).

-Also, for efficiency, the diagonal elements of the RDMs (and explicit connections to the HF determinant) are only calculated when the energy or RDM itself is required, so either every time the energy is printed, or at the very end of the calculation.
-Therefore, for an expensive calculation, it is worth only calculating the energy at the end, or only a few times throughout the calculation.
+The only thing that differs significantly in the more recent code is that, for efficiency, the diagonal elements of the RDMs (and explicit connections to the HF determinant) are only calculated during the iteration whereby the energy or RDM itself is required.
+This is either every time the energy is printed, or at the very end of the calculation.
+Therefore, for an expensive calculation, it is worth only calculating the energy at the end, or only a few times throughout the calculation, to avoid the N^2 operation required for each determinant to fill the diagonal RDM elements.

 The calculation of the diagonal elements is done by keeping track of the average walker populations of each occupied determinant, and how long it has been occupied.
-The diagonal element from Di is then calculated as <Ci> x <Ci> x No. of iterations Di has been occupied, and this is included every time a determinant becomes unoccupied, at the end of the calculation, or if the energy from the RDMs is to be calculated.
+The diagonal element from Di is then calculated as <Ci> x <Ci> x [No. of iterations Di has been occupied], and this is included every time a determinant becomes unoccupied, at the end of the calculation, or if the energy from the RDMs is to be calculated.

-Because the average occupation is accumulated while the RDMs are being calculated (and not currently zero-ed), calculations with the energy calculated at different frequencies will have very slightly different RDMs.
+Because the average occupation is accumulated while the RDMs are being calculated (and is not currently zero-ed), calculations with the energy calculated at different frequencies will have very slightly different RDMs.
 This difference appears to be too small to be a problem, but is noted here to avoid unnecessary debugging.

 The average populations are also used for the stochastic elements, which are accumulated throughout the calculation of the RDMs.
-See my (Deidre's) thesis (Chapter 7) for further explanation of how and why this is done.
+Further explanation of how and why this is done can be found in my thesis.

 **CALCRDMONFLY** [RDMExcitLevel] [RDMIterStart] [RDMEnergyIter]
     This is the main keyword for calculating the RDMs from an FCIQMC wavefunction.
 It requires 3 integers.